algao1/blurb/content/posts/dst.md

 Another benefit of such a system is that we are able to inject faults and simulate a wide variety of situations.
 See [chaos engineering](https://netflixtechblog.com/tagged/chaos-engineering) from Netflix for more details.

-To control randomness, we will instead simulate all randomness in the system with a pseudo-random generator, and build a harness around it.
+To control randomness, we will instead simulate all randomness in the system with a pseudo-random generator, and build our systems around it.
 This is known as **deterministic simulation testing**.

 The source code can be found [**here**](https://github.com/algao1/crumbs/tree/master/dst).